shirat74/dvipdfm-x/README.md

 when creating ToUnicode CMaps for 8-bit encoding fonts, finding glyph descriptions from TrueType and OpenType fonts when the font itself does not provide a mapping from PostScript glyph names to glyph indices (version 2.0 "post" table), and when the encoding `unicode` is specified for Type1 font.

 AGL files is included in `glyphlist` package for
 TeX Live.
 The latest version maintained by Adobe is found at:

 https://github.com/adobe-type-tools/agl-aglfn

-ToUnicode Mappings are similar to the AGL but they describe correspondence between CID numbers (instead of glyph names) and Unicode values.
+ToUnicode Mappings are similar to AGL but they describe correspondence between CID numbers (instead of glyph names) and Unicode values.
 The content of those files are the same as CMap Resources.
 They are required when using TrueType fonts (including OpenType fonts with TrueType outline) emulated as CID-keyed fonts.
 They should be installed in the same directory as ordinary CMap files.

 ToUnicode Mapping files are included in `adobemapping` package for TeX Live.